Directing Projects

 WHAT IS THE DIRECTING PROJECT SHOWCASE?

-Directing Projects may be presented again as part of the Directing Project Showcase if the director is of good standing in the Theatre 4 course, the cast members demonstrate their readiness, and the producer approves the director’s application for Showcase.
-This year’s Showcase is May 18-20.
+Directing Projects are usually presented again as part of the Directing Project Showcase if the producer approves the director’s application for Showcase.
+Shows will be assigned one Showcase performance time between May 17 and May 23.
 In preparation for this performance, 2-5 additional “brush up” rehearsals will be scheduled between the in-class performance and Showcase dates.

 WHAT IF I’M NOT CAST IN BUT I STILL WANT TO BE INVOLVED?

 Stage Crew is a great way to get involved with the productions.
 All crews are open to anyone interested, and they are a LOT of fun – no prior experience is necessary.
-If you are interested in joining crew, please contact Mr. Ferguson FergusoD@nths.net.
+If you are interested in joining crew, please visit www.ntstagecrew.org.
 Looking ahead, auditions for the Spring Play are in March.

 QUESTIONS

-If you have any questions about Freshman Sophomore Play or Directing Projects process or schedule or concerns about the plays, please contact Ms. Lynn (012c Winnetka), 847-784-6888, LynnN@nths.net or Ms. Kirsch at KirschH@nths.net.
+If you have any questions about Freshman Sophomore Play or Directing Projects process or schedule or concerns about the plays, please contact Ms. Lynn (12c Winnetka), 847-784-6888, LynnN@nths.net or Ms. James-Noonan jamesnoa@nths.net

-Ms. Lynn or Ms. Kirsch will be available to offer feedback on your audition and answer questions for one week after the cast lists have been posted.
+Ms. Lynn be available to offer feedback on your audition and answer questions for one week after the cast lists have been posted.
 Please contact her via email for an appointment.

 PLEASE NOTE: The student directors are not permitted to discuss any part of the audition or casting process with students who are not members of their class.
 Please respect the confidentiality and responsibility required in this process and avoid any perception of trying to influence or gain information from the directors, even as a joke.